Very few mamas-to-be escape morning sickness.

 Depending on the cause, it will either go away on its own or will need to be treated.

-Because identifying the cause can be a little tricky, we recommend that you speak to your doctor straight away if you notice vomit in your blood.
+Because identifying the cause can be a little tricky, we recommend that you speak to your doctor straight away if you notice blood in your vomit.

 They’ll be able to assess what’s causing it, make sure that it’s nothing serious, and advise you on the best way forward.